DFKI-SignLanguage/VideoProcessingTools/README.md

                         The scaling factor needed to resize the vertical distance within ear and jaw-base into 10 percent of the height of the frame.
-  --outcompositevideo OUTCOMPOSITEVIDEO
+  --outcompositeframes OUTCOMPOSITEFRAMES, --outcompositevideo OUTCOMPOSITEFRAMES
-                        Path to a (optional) videofile with the same resolution and frames of the original video, plus the overlay of the face landmarks.
+                        Path to a videofile or directory for image files.
+Will have the same resolution of the video, plus the overlay of the face landmarks.
 The red landmarks are printed by mediapipe.
 The blue landmarks, possibly normalized, printed in the upper-left quadrant, are